kdaily/aws-cli/proposals/pr-contrib-guide.md

 The maintainers have work that comes from outside of the GitHub repository that needs to be prioritized along with user contributions.
-Controlling the volume of pull request reviews and prioritizing completing the in flight reviews over new reviews should result in a shorter time to merge and release a contributor's change for a feature requested by the community.
+Controlling the volume of pull request reviews and prioritizing completing the in flight reviews over new reviews will result in a shorter time to merge and release a contributor's change for a feature requested by the community.
 It will also reduce the amount of context switching for the maintainers, allowing them to focus on giving high quality feedback to users.
 As we use this framework to process existing feature